ni/systemlink-enterprise-examples/Python Examples/TestMonitor/CreateResultsAndSteps/ReadMe.md

 Test Monitor Results Example
 =================

-This is an python example demonstrating how to use the SystemLink Test Monitor API to create test results and steps.
+This is a python example demonstrating how to use the SystemLink Enterprise Test Monitor APIs to create test results and steps.

 Running the Example
 -------------------